victor-vanherpt/davinci-resolve-studio/README.md

 file (where X.Y.Z is te current package version) should be placed into /home/$youruser/Downloads or inside the package directory.

 ### Automatic installation:
-You should be able to automatically install from the AUR repository with a tool like [yaourt](https://archlinux.fr/yaourt-en):
+You should be able to automatically install from the AUR repository with a tool such as [yay](https://github.com/Jguer/yay):

-`yaourt davinci-resolve-studio`
+`yay -S davinci-resolve-studio`

 ### Manual installation:
 * If you want to manually install, clone this repository from [GitHub](https://github.com/codibit/davinci-resolve-studio) _or_ [AUR](https://aur.archlinux.org/packages/davinci-resolve-studio/):